Exploring Art tours are designed for teachers and daycares in search of a multidisciplinary learning experience in a contemporary public art gallery.

 September 2017 – January 2018

-Art Gallery of St. Albert offers a multi-faceted approach to art education that promotes deeper learning and offers multiple perspectives for students to see and interpret the world around them.
-The Exploring Art program teaches artistic behaviour and allows students to develop their own creative capacities for learning, while accessing other types of knowledge and methods of creative problem solving.
+The Gallery offers a multi-faceted approach to art education that promotes deeper learning and offers multiple perspectives for students to see and interpret the world around them.
+The Exploring Art program instils artistic behaviour and encourages students to develop their own creative capacities for learning, while accessing other types of knowledge and methods of creative problem solving.

 Exploring Art students are invited to:

-- Explore art through relevant, engaging and thought provoking themes such as Space and Place, Material and Process, Art and Society
+- Explore art through relevant, engaging and thought provoking themes such as Space and Place, Material and Process and Art and Society

 - Discover cultural, historical and social contexts of the artworks on display